Cross-Border Taxation for Estonian E-commerce

 What PE Means for an E-commerce Business

 Permanent establishment (PE) is an international tax concept that determines when a foreign company’s activities in a country are sufficient to make it taxable there.
-For an e-commerce business, PE risk most commonly arises from three sources: owning or leasing warehouse space, employing staff in a foreign country, and using a dependent agent who habitually concludes contracts on the company’s behalf.
+For an e-commerce business, PE risk most commonly arises from three sources: owning or leasing warehouse space in a foreign country, employing staff in a foreign country who perform business functions there, and using a dependent agent in a foreign country who habitually concludes contracts on the company’s behalf.

-Own warehouse in Germany High — fixed place of business Register for German trade tax; consult German tax adviser
+Own warehouse in Germany Store and ship goods; no staff Permanent High — fixed place of business Register for German trade tax; assess corporate PE; consult German tax adviser

-3PL warehouse in Germany (independent) Medium — review independence Review contract; ensure 3PL is genuinely independent
+3PL warehouse in Germany (independent) 3PL manages logistics independently Permanent Medium — 3PL may create PE if legally dependent Review 3PL contract; ensure 3PL is genuinely independent; no authority to bind your company

-Employee in Germany (sales function) High — dependent agent PE Register for German trade tax; local payroll
+Employee in Germany (sales function) Concludes contracts, manages key accounts Full-time permanent High — dependent agent PE; Gewerbesteuer likely Register for German trade tax; local payroll; employment contract review

 Section 2 — Customs Duty and Import VAT